 As of this time, I have not sold anything through the local Facebook marketplace, but from the looks of it, it’s a great option!

 Some people love having a garage sale, I personally do not.
-While we have made money with our sales in the past, the time and effort involved is generally in no relation to the money that is earned.
-And for this reason I am listing it here as the last option.
-In most areas of the country garage sales can only take place during certain seasons which may mean you are stuck with your stuff at least until the sale is over.
+While we have made money with our sales in the past, the time and effort involved are generally in no relation to the money that is earned.
+And for this reason, I am listing it here as the last option.
+In most areas of the country, garage sales can only take place during certain seasons which may mean you are stuck with your stuff at least until the sale is over.
 Then you still have to haul it to be donated.
 Just sayin’.
-This is also not a good option for anyone living in an apartment or condo, unless you can hold your sale at a friend’s house = extra hassle.
+This is also not a good option for anyone living in an apartment or condo unless you can hold your sale at a friend’s house = extra hassle.